 The visitor-friendly exhibits and nifty gift shop can be enjoyed at your own pace.
 Or, you can gain a deeper understanding of the significance of Louisa Swain's historic vote and the broader impact of Wyoming's Suffrage Act with our knowledgable docents, who will greet you upon your arrival.

-The Wyoming Women’s History House IS OPEN!
+Wyoming Women’s History House

-We can also arrange special family or group tours if you call our Executive Director 307-399-9571 or send an email to director@wyomingwomenshistoryhouse.info
+We can arrange special family or group tours if you call our Executive Director 307-399-9571 or send an email to director@wyomingwomenshistoryhouse.info

 Thanks to our faithful donors and volunteers, there is no charge to view our exhibits.

-Sip ‘n Savor History
+Sip ‘n Savor History Events

 Sip and Savor Social Hours begin at 4:00 p.m. with doors open for attendees at 3:45.
 Our speakers take the podium at 4:30.